romenjelly/bevy_debug_grid/README.md

 ```

 The `Grid::default()` is a small silver grid with 8 lines per axis and a spacing of `0.25_f32` between them.

+Grids have an `alpha_mode`, which determines the alpha mode for the grid material, as well as all other related materials, such as sub-grids, and grid axis.
+The `color` should have an alpha value for alpha modes outside of `AlphaMode::Opaque` to make sense.
+The default alpha mode for grids is `AlphaMode::Blend`.

 ### Sub-Grid